Friday, 27 February 2026

 Slicin', dicin', shootin' and torchin'.

+In my first post of 2026, I want to share one of the projects I managed to complete in the last few months of 2025.
+This was the final of three Ork Deff Dreads that have been in progress for quite some time now.
 Happy New Year.
-Or, as you're likely a reader of 40K blogs, then perhaps Grimdark Greetings might be more in order.
-In my first post of 2026, I want to share one of my outstanding projects completed in the last few months of 2025.
-This was the final of three Ork Deff Dreads.

 Like the previous two Dreads (that you can see more of here and here), this clanking collection of pistons and bolts is only partially based on the Games Workshop Deff Dread kit.
 The main body of it was taken from Paolo Parente's Light Panzer Walker for his Dust miniatures game.